alireza-amirsamimi/pdmt/README.md

 + download queue

-+ PersianDM can shutdown or suspend or hibernate system  after download
++ PDMT can shutdown or suspend or hibernate system  after download

 and ...